seveas/git-spindle/docs/gitlab.rst

 .. describe:: git lab merge-request [--yes] [<yours:theirs>]

-Files a pull request to merge branch "yours" (default: the current branch) into the upstream branch "theirs" (default: master).
+Files a pull request to merge branch "yours" (default: the current branch) into the upstream branch "theirs" (default: the tracked branch of "yours" if it is in the upstream repository, otherwise the default branch of the upstream repository, usually "master").
 Like for a commit message, your editor will be opened to write a pull request message.
 The comments of said message contain the shortlog and diffstat of the commits that you're asking to be merged.
 Note that if you use any characterset in your logs and filenames